 Music is one of the most appealing aspects of our worship.
 What a joy it is to have gifted musicians and singers volunteer to lead our worship in music.

 Music at Trinity

-The selection of hymns for each service involves prayerful consideration of the scripture readings for the week, the season of the church year we are currently in, and quiet meditation that allows words and tunes to make themselves heard as they are called forth by the ensemble-leader’s musical/verbal memory in response to the readings.
-Sometimes this response is also shaped by larger world events and our faith response to them.
+My hymn selection process involves prayerful consideration of the scripture readings for the week, the season of the church year, and quiet meditation that allows words and tunes to make themselves heard in response to the readings.
+Larger world and local events and our faith response to them also shape my choices.
 The process may be easy for one Sunday, and painstaking for the next.

 Funding for the Music at Trinity program is by the Annie Crawshaw Endowment and by the members and friends of Trinity Church.